Kenyaholland/WordScramble/README.md

 5. **Esc** - This game is fullscreen, so click esc to exit the game.

 ### Disclaimer:
-This is not a finished game, so there are many bugs and many things I will add in the future
+This is a work in progress
+In do not own rights to this game.
+I made it for my own enjoyment, please do not distribute.